dtinit/dtinit.github.io/_posts/2024-03-12-access-content-spoofing-threats.md

 1. The attacker sends a notification appearing to be the source server sending a regular authentication renewal notification, with links to the attacker site rather than the source site
 1. The user attempts to quickly authorize the renewal but authorizes something else instead, or their password is phished.

 While there are undoubtedly new avenues like this, spoofing and phishing are already so common that we need mechanisms like two-factor authentication and authentication challenges whenever the stakes are high.
+Practitioners in the area have seen verified instances of data exfiltration attempts and successes using data portability tools.

 ### Vetting services